starknet-io/starknet-docs/docs/Fees/fee-mechanism.md

 For more information, see the exact [format](../Data%20Availabilty/on-chain-data#format).

 Let $c_w$ denote the L1 calldata cost of a 32 byte word, measured in gas.
 With 16 gas per byte we have $c_w=16\cdot 32=512$.
-Consequently, the assosiated storage update fee for a transaction updating $n$ unique contracts and $m$ unique keys is:
+Consequently, the associated storage update fee for a transaction updating $n$ unique contracts and $m$ unique keys is:

 $$
 \text{gas\_price}\cdot c_w\cdot\underbrace{(2n+2m)}_{\text{number of words}}